filerjs/filer/README.md

 ---
 **NOTE**

 Previously it was recommended to access the `FilerWebpackPlugin` class by importing the main filer module.
-This was depracated due the [this issue](https://github.com/filerjs/filer/issues/790).
+This was depracated due [this issue](https://github.com/filerjs/filer/issues/790).
 For anyone using ***filer version 1.3.1 or earlier***, please import the plugin class like this:

 ```javascript
 var FilerWebpackPlugin = require('filer/src/webpack-plugin');